Welcome new grad students!

 Varsity Hall, Union South

-The Graduate School invites all newly admitted graduate students to participate in the New Graduate Student Welcome event each year.
+The Graduate School invites newly admitted graduate students to participate in the New Graduate Student Welcome event each year.

 New Graduate Student Welcome is an opportunity to hear from the Graduate School and campus leaders, get advice from a panel of current students about grad student life, learn about the many campus and community resources available to you, and meet other new graduate students from across campus.